-We talked to Michael Argast of Kobalt a cyber security monitoring-as-a-service company, providing continuous monitoring of your cloud, SaaS and corporate environments to ensure security and compliance and here is what he said about it.
+Michael Argast of Kobalt tells us how they provides continuous monitoring of your cloud, SaaS & corporate environments to ensure security and compliance.

 First of all, how are you and your family doing in these COVID-19 times?